LiLabAtVT/CompareTranscriptome/README.md

 Read mapping is a processto align RNA-seq reads to the respective reference genome.
 For more details of STAR options, please refer to `3.3 Gene expression data processing` in [our article in publisher name](https://github.com/LiLabAtVT/CompareTranscriptomeMIMB).

-1. Create genome index by STAR before read mapping.
+**1. Create genome index by STAR before read mapping.**

    This step is only required to perform once with the respective references sequences for each species.
    ```bash
    $ cd ATH_GMA
    $ sh ./scripts/Section3.3.Step1.MakeIndex.sh